JSorenSwanson/face-node/README.md

 <div align= "center">
   <h4>Environment</h4>
    <div align="left">
   <p> Docker repository for this project can be found at https://hub.docker.com/repository/docker/nsoren/face-node.
-I won't be configuring automatic image building until our group understands how to use Docker as a group if we decide to utilize it.</p>
+I won't be configuring automatic image building until our group understands how to use Docker as a group.</p>

    https://code.visualstudio.com/docs/remote/containers-tutorial

-  <p>Development container image can be pulled using:
+  <p>Containers can then be executed as services from project root directory via:
   </div>

   ```
-  $ docker pull nsoren/face-node:init
+  $ docker-compose run {SERVICE}
   ```

+TODO: FINISH THIS README WITH TEAM
+  Services are defined in docker-compose.yml and are defined as:
+  eye_buffer: Recognition
+  flask_rack: Lightweight webserver
+  train_station: Model training
    </p>
 </div>
 <div align= "center">